gufernandess/gufernandess/README.md

 </p>

 <p align="justify">
-  Actually I´m working as a <b>freelancer</b>, doing some projets and taking some development experience.
+  Actually I´m studying backend with <b>Java and Spring Boot</b>.
 Furthermore, I recently begin to study about <b>competitive programming</b> because it's a branch of computing that really appealed to me and I intend to continue with it for a long time.
 </p>

 <h2 align="center">Blogs & Contacts</h2>